SmoothJing/MF-TFA_SD-MS/README.md

 relevant feature extraction, we propose a self-distillation and multi-level supervision (SD-MS) method, which leverages the fea- ture distillation from the deepest layer to the shallower one and multi-level supervision to guide network training.
-Visualization analysis shows that by introducing SD-MS, the same-level layer in the network can obtain a clearer representation of fundamental frequency components, while the shallower layers can even learn more task-relevant semantic information.

 <img src="./overall.png">